How to save on your energy bill

 Whether or not you've just switched, there are several things you can do to keep your bills accurate.

-Make sure you give regular gas and electricity meter readings to your supplier, to make sure you're being charged only for the energy you're actually using, rather than you energy company's estimate.
+Send your supplier regular meter readings to make sure you're being charged only for the energy you're actually using, rather than you energy company's estimate.
+Without these, your energy firm will estimate your usage.

 - If your energy company increases prices, read your meter and submit the reading on the day the rise takes effect.
 This way, you get the lower price for the maximum period.